 A Shetland Pony is probably one of the most interesting breeds of horse there is.
 When children see a Shetland Pony they immediately want one.
-When adults see them they want one too but may not admit it.
-But everyone loves Shetland Ponies.
+When adults see them, they want one, too, but may not admit it.
+Everyone loves Shetland Ponies.

-Where do Shetland Ponies come from?
-They originated in the Shetland Islands of Scotland.
+Shetland Ponies originated in the Shetland Islands of Scotland, hence their moniker.
 They can exist on very little food and have been utilized as pack horses as early as 1850.
-England imported some as did the United States.
+England imported them, as did the United States.

 It was in the United States that superior breeds of Shetland Ponies began to be produced.
 These new breeds are the ones we are most familiar with as children’s pets.

 American Shetlands are not like the Shetland Ponies they descended from.
 The Shetland Ponies from Scotland were a very woolly breed, while the America Shetland Pony is more like a miniature horse.
 There are two types of Shetland Pony, the Classic and the Modern American Shetland.

 A registered American Shetland can be no taller than 46 inches.
 Shetland Ponies are not measured by “hands” as other horses are.
 Even though the Classic is more directly related and not bred with other breeds of horse, the ones you see today are not like those Shetland Island Ponies of the 1800s.

 Caring for Shetland Ponies

 Your Shetland Pony, for the most part, needs the same grooming as any other horse.
 They need to be washed, combed, and cared for as you would any pet.
 They need regular vaccinations, de-worming, and veterinary care like all horse do.